Crazy2code15/Python-Projects/README.md

 # Mobile-App-Development-Projects

-Here I will be sharing the project work here in the coming days
+Here I will be sharing the project work that I do in the coming days

 I will do three Projects
 <ol>